 Results show that approximately 8,600 Canadians are exposed to acetaldehyde in their workplaces; 68% of these workers are male.
 The largest industrial groups exposed are plastic products manufacturing, followed by food manufacturing.
 A significant number of workers are also exposed in the farming industry, where acetaldehyde is a major degradation production of a common molluscicide called metaldehyde.

-When exposure is examined by occupation, the largest exposed group is plastic machine operators (1,100 workers exposed), followed by farmers and farm managers (1,000 workers exposed), and labourers in rubber and plastic products manufacturing (600 workers exposed).
-Other important occupational groups exposed to acetaldehyde include plastic products assemblers, finishers and inspectors, general farm workers, and labourers in food, beverage and tobacco processing.
+When exposure is examined by occupation, the largest exposed group is labourers in food, beverage, and tobacco processing (1,200 workers exposed) and plastic machine operators (1,100 workers exposed), followed by farmers and farm managers (950 workers exposed), and labourers in rubber and plastic products manufacturing (800 workers exposed).
+Other important occupational groups exposed to acetaldehyde include plastic products assemblers, finishers and inspectors, general farm workers, and process control and machine operators in food and beverage processing.

 Data Sources & Methods